 Images may also be used to celebrate success through their publication in newsletters, on the school website and occasionally in the public media.

-The academy will comply with the Data Protection Act and request parents / carers permission before taking images of members of the school.
+The school will comply with the requirements of the General Data Protection Regulations and request parents / carers permission before taking images of members of the school.
 We will also ensure that when images are published the children cannot be identified by the use of their names.

-In accordance with guidance from the Information Commissioner’s Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use in not covered by the Data Protection Act).
+In accordance with guidance from the Information Commissioner’s Office, parents / carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use is not covered by GDPR).
 To respect everyone’s privacy and in some cases protection, these images should not be published / made publicly available on social networking sites, nor should parents / carers comment on any activities involving other pupils in the digital / video images.

 Online safety can be called 'internet safety', 'esafety' or 'web safety'.
 Online safety is often defined as the safe and responsible use of technology.
 This includes the use of the internet and also other means of communication using electronic media (eg text messages, gaming devices, email etc).